yuliyashchuka/yuliyashchuka/README.md

 Hi there 👋

-🔭 I'm IT Talent Acquisition at Evolution.
+🔭 I'm IT Talent Acquisition.

 📫 How to reach me: Telegram - @yulktag, Linkedin - yuliya-shchuka
 <!--